-Article II.18 of FCH JU GA - The financial contribution of the FCH JU
+Article II.18 of FCH JU GA - The financial contribution of the FCH JU of calculation of the Ferritor contribution.

 1. The FCH JU financial contribution in the form of reimbursement of eligible costs.

 Principles of calculation of the FCH JU contribution: